-Medicinally, monk’s pepper is a plant that is mostly used for a specific purpose.
-This plant is great for all kinds of hormonal disorders in women.
-Think of menstruation issues, but also acne, infertility and breastfeeding challenges.
-But it can also be used in men.
-In addition, monk pepper is useful for simple discomforts in the digestive system.
+Medicinally, chaste tree is a plant that is mostly used for a specific purpose.
+This plant is great against all kinds of hormonal disorders in women.
+Think of problems related to menstruation, but also pimples, infertility and difficult breastfeeding.
+It can also be used in men.
+In addition, chaste tree is useful for simple discomforts in the digestive system.

-The magical properties of chaste tree can be found in the same areas.
+The magical properties of chaste tree belong to similar categories.
 For example, the plant can be used in rituals to represent the feminine divine.
-It is also useful in fertility magic and magic to inhibit and promote libido.
+Moreover, it is useful in fertility and libido magic.

-Monk pepper is a plant that likes warmer climates, but is also common in ornamental and medicinal gardens throughout the world.
-In terms of size, this plant can occur as a shrub, but also as a small tree that can reach a height of 5 metres.
+Chaste tree is a plant that actually likes warmer climates, but is also common in ornamental and medicinal gardens all over Europe.
+In terms of size, this plant can occur as a shrub or as a small tree that can reach a height of five metres.
 The latter especially happens in warmer climates.
-In colder climates, they often die down in the winter and then sprout again in the spring.
+In colder climates, they often die back during winter and then sprout again in the spring.

 After flowering, fruits appear in the form of small berries that are reddish brown to almost black in colour.
 These berries smell a bit like peppermint and have a peppery taste.
-The berry contains 4 seeds.
+The berries contain four seeds.

-The folkname monk’s pepper comes from the custom to mix the berries of this plant into the food of monks in order to temper their libido and make it easier for them to maintain celibacy.
-That’s not the only sex-related uses the plant had in ancient times.
-As far back as the ancient Greeks, chaste tree had a reputation for guarding virginity.
+The folk name monk’s pepper comes from the custom to mix the berries of this plant into the food of monks to temper their libido and make it easier for them to maintain celibacy.
+That is not the only sex-related use the plant had in ancient times.
+Among the ancient Greeks, chaste tree had a reputation for guarding virginity.
 Quite ironic that chaste tree can actually ensure that some forms of infertility are remedied.

 The name vitex reminds us that the branches and twigs of this plant were used in basketry.